MYKY2008/kukajto-grabber/README.md

 ## Notes
 - The URL must contain the episode format `SxxExx`.
 - Some websites may block headless Chrome; if so, remove `--headless=new` from the script.
-- This script is for **personal use only** — download only content you have rights to.
+- DISCLAIMER this is only for educational purposes